 However, that doesn’t mean you should dispute every piece of negative information on your credit report in the hope of getting it changed.
 If the negative information is accurate, your claim will almost certainly be dismissed as frivolous.
 You’ll just be wasting your time and the credit bureau’s.

 The only thing that can remove accurate negative information from your credit report is time.
-Hard inquiries vanish from your credit report after two years, late and unpaid bills after seven, and bankruptcies after 10.
+Hard inquiries vanish from your credit report after two years, late and unpaid bills after seven, and Chapter 7 bankruptcies after 10.
 So as long as you’re using credit responsibly, you’re sure to improve your credit score over time.